tgorman31/file-organiser/README.md

 ### 4. Sorting and Ranking Directories
 After calculating sizes, sort the directories by size to easily idetify the largest ones

+**Goals**
+- [ ] Sort directories based on their size
+- [ ] Print directories in order from largest to smallest

+### 5. Identifying Top Items
+Find and list the largest items within each directory.
+Includes both files and subdirectories

+**Goals**
+- [ ] Create a function to find the top N largest files in a directory

+### 6. User Interface and Interactivity
+Improve usability for the CLI tool by adding help commands, interactive prompts, flag controls etc.

+**Goals**
+- [ ] Add command-line flags for different functionalities
+- [ ] Add help documentation

+### 7. Performance Optimisation and Testing
+Refine the performance and test reliability

+**Goals**
+- [ ] Add error handling to manage permissions issues or unreadable files
+- [ ] Optimise performancce for large directories
+- [ ] Write unit tests